VICTORIA PEAK (THE PEAK)

 THE PEAK LOOKOUT restaurant located in an old colonial building has both indoor and outdoor dining and offers an international menu.
 The restaurant overlooks the southern side of Hong Kong Island towards Aberdeen and whilst the views do not perhaps compare with those fro some of the other restaurants at the Peak this restaurant has a wonderful ambience and reputation for excellent food and is a well established favourite with both visitors and locals.
 For full details see the restaurants website;

 Peak Lookout Cafe

-CAFÉ DECO (Café Deco will be permanently closed at this location on 24th July 2016 and will relocate to the 20th floor, The One, Tsim Sha Tsui in September 2016) – located on two levels of the Peak Galleria with panoramic windows and outdoor balconies offering spectacular views over Hong Kong Island, Victoria Harbour and Kowloon this large international restaurant has an open kitchen and extensive menu.
+CAFÉ DECO (Café Deco permanently closed at this location on 24th July 2016 and relocated to the 20th floor, The One, Tsim Sha Tsui in September 2016) – located on two levels of the Peak Galleria with panoramic windows and outdoor balconies offering spectacular views over Hong Kong Island, Victoria Harbour and Kowloon this large international restaurant has an open kitchen and extensive menu.

 TSUI WAH RESTAURANT - a recent addition to the Peak Galleria and located on the ground floor;

 PEARL ON THE PEAK – owned by Maxims Group this international restaurant located on level 1 of the Peak Tower is a new addition following renovation of the Peak Tower.
 The restaurant has stunning views and a comprehensive menu influenced by its Australian chef.
 There is no English website for this restaurant but opening hours are 12noon -2-30pm and 6pm to 10-30pm daily (to 11-30pm Sat, Sun and public holidays).
 Telephone 2849 5123